-Barometer Mountain by Artist Point is one of the many obscure peaks off Mount Baker Highway.
+Barometer Mountain by Artist Point sits close to Mount Baker Highway.
 The hike through the lower Bagley Lakes Trail may feel underwhelming.
-But this vantage point gives stunning views to the notable Mount Baker and Mount Shuksan.
+But the peak boasts stunning views of Mount Baker and Mount Shuksan.

 See more trip photos here.